Journey of Generosity

 Consider a Co-host

 We strongly recommend co-hosting your JOG with someone else for several reasons:

 - Jesus sent people out two by two; it’s fun to do ministry together.

 - Inviting your friends is often the most difficult part of hosting a JOG, and hosting with a friend can make it easier to extend invitations to more people.

 - Having a co-host is helpful to lighten the load of coordinating logistics such as meals, AV, and venue needs, especially if you are facilitating the JOG as well as hosting it.

-Once a venue is booked, contact Generous Giving with details.
+Once you’ve chosen a date and secured a venue, contact our JOG Concierge with your event details.
 At this point, we will provide you with an electronic invitation to send to those you plan to invite.

 Over the last several years of inviting people to Generous Giving experiences, we have found some language that is helpful in that process.
-The following information is intended to share some of that language with you so that it can inform you as you adapt it to your own situation.
+The following information is intended to share some of that language with you so that it can be a resource to you as you adapt it to your own situation.
 In almost every case, our favorite phrase is this: